csci-1301/csci-1301.github.io/lectures/170_static_elements/readme.md

 #### Uses for `static` methods

-- Since static methods can't access instance variables, they do not seem very useful
+- Since static methods cannot access instance variables, they do not seem very useful

-- One reason to use them: when writing a function that doesn't need to "save" any state, and just computes an output (its return value) based on some input (its parameters)
+- One reason to use them: when writing a function that does not need to "save" any state, and just computes an output (its return value) based on some input (its parameters)

 - Math-related functions are usually written as static methods.
 The .NET library comes with a class named `Math` that defines several static methods, like these: